 Breast milk combined with a healthy diet for the mom offers the ideal nutrition, custom-designed to meet the needs of your baby, with the right fatty acids and easily digestible proteins and carbs, plus the vitamins and minerals that support brain development and overall growth.
 Infant formulas are patterned after breast milk.
-You can rest assured that your baby is getting the best start you can give her by breast-feeding or choosing a formula that has balanced nutrition and nutrients recommended by experts for brain development, such as both DHA and ARA (types of fatty acids used by the brain and nerve tissues), as well as choline.
+You can rest assured that your baby is getting the best start you can give her by breastfeeding or by choosing a formula that has balanced, expert-recommended nutrition, such as DHA and ARA (types of fatty acids used by the brain and nerve tissues) and choline.